Two-dimensional hydrodynamic viscous electron flow in annular Corbino rings: Abstract

 \section{Abstract}

-The concept of fluidic viscosity is ubiquitous in our everyday life and for it to arise the fluidic medium must necessarily form a continuum where macroscopic properties can emerge.
-While a powerful concept for tangible liquids, hydrodynamic manifestation of collective flow in electronic systems such as two-dimensional electron gases (2DEGs) has only been shown recently to occur in graphene and GaAs/AlGaAs.
-Here, we present nonlocal electronic transport measurements in concentric annular rings formed in high-mobility GaAs/AlGaAs 2DEGs and the resulting data strongly suggest that viscous hydrodynamic flow can occur far away from the source-drain current region.
+The concept of fluidic viscosity is ubiquitous in condensed matter systems hosting a continuum where macroscopic properties can emerge.
+While an important property of liquids and some solids, only recently the viscosity of electron was shown to play a role in electronic transport experiments.
+In this letter, we present nonlocal electronic transport measurements in concentric annular rings formed in high-mobility 2DEGs, and the resulting data shows that viscous hydrodynamic flow can occur far away from the source-drain current region.
 Our conclusion of viscous electronic transport is further corroborated by simulations of the Navier-Stokes equations that are found to be in agreement with our measurements below $T=1~K$.
-Most importantly, our work emphasizes the key role played by viscosity via electron-electron ($e-e$) interaction when hydrodynamic transport is restricted radially, and for which {\it a priori} should not have played a major role.
+Finally, this work emphasizes the key role played by viscosity via electron-electron ($e-e$) interaction even when the electronic transport is restricted radially, and for which {\it a priori} should have played no major role.